adamralph/scriptcs-nancy/README.md

 Require<NancyPack>().Host(new CustomBoostrapper(...));
 ```

-The easiest way to write a custom bootstrapper is to derive from `ScriptCs.Nancy.Bootstrapper` (will soon be renamed to `DefaultNancyPackBootstrapper`).
-At the very least, your bootstrapper needs to provide a way to register modules since Nancy's built in auto registration does not work in the scriptcs environment. `ScriptCs.Nancy.Bootstrapper`/`DefaultNancyPackBootstrapper` provides this by taking an array of module types in the constructor.
+The easiest way to write a custom bootstrapper is to inherit from `DefaultNancyPackBootstrapper`.
+At the very least, your bootstrapper must provide a way to register modules since Nancy's built in auto registration does not work in the scriptcs environment. `DefaultNancyPackBootstrapper` does this by accepting an array of module types in its constructor.
 More constructor overloads will be provided in future releases.

 ### Managing your own host